CrazyCloudCraft/wikitest/Creating-Placeholders-using-Expansions.md

   /**
    * We can optionally override this method if we need to initialize variables
    * within this class if we need to or even if we have to do other checks to
-   * ensure the hook is properly setup.
+   * ensure the hook is properly set up.
    *
    * @return true or false depending on if it can register.
    */